balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 If successful, the client may deduce that the KMS was able to successfully decrypt the received KMS request message, parse the contents, confirm the identity and authorization of the requesting client, and return a suitable response.

-# Mandatory-to-Implement

-Implementations MUST support the following JWK key types from {{I-D.ietf-jose-json-web-algorithms}}:

-* "RSA" for the KMS static public/private key

-* "EC" for the Ephemeral Diffie Hellman exchange

-* "oct" for all symmetric keys

-Implementations MUST support "PS256" (RSASSA-PSS using SHA-256 and MGF1 with SHA-256) from {{I-D.ietf-jose-json-web-algorithms}} for signatures using the KMS static public/private key for {{proto-ecdhe}}.

-Implementations MUST support JWK Elliptic Curve type "P-256" (NIST P-256 curve) from {{I-D.ietf-jose-json-web-algorithms}} for {{proto-ecdhe}}.

-Implementations MUST support "RSA-OAEP" (RSAES OAEP using default parameters) from {{I-D.ietf-jose-json-web-algorithms}} for key encryption using the KMS static public/private key for {{proto-ecdhe}}.

-Implementations MUST support "dir" (Direct Key Agreement Key Management Mode) from {{I-D.ietf-jose-json-web-algorithms}} for all operations other than {{proto-ecdhe}}.

-Implementations MUST support "A256GCM" (AES GCM using 256 bit key) from {{I-D.ietf-jose-json-web-algorithms}} for content encryption for all operations other than {{proto-ecdhe}}.

 # Security Considerations

 Security considerations are discussed throughout this document.
 Additional considerations may be added here as needed.